semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-install.md

 ## Overview

 Before you can run jobs in your hardware, you need to install and register the self-hosted agent stack.
-This page explains how to install the stack in several platforms.
+This page explains how to install the stack on several platforms.

 ## How to register agent type {#register-agent}

 The agent type is the name assigned to agents running on the same hardware or platform.
-Semaphore expects all self-hosted agents to belong one agent type.
+Semaphore expects all self-hosted agents to belong to one agent type.

 To register a self-hosted agent type, follow these steps: